Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Appendix A

-The goal of this section is taking into account the gradient terms in the GL functional.
-Main effect is the appearance of the normal core at the center of the vortex.
+Here we take into account the gradient terms in the GL functional.
+The main effect which is produced by these terms is the appearance of the normal core at the center of the vortex.
 Size of this vortex core is different for different types of the spin vortices.

 The GL free energy of the topological superconductor is a sum~\cite{Venderbos2016}